spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 ### Cloud Foundry

 Before registering and deploying stream applications to Cloud Foundry using the instructions above, please ensure that you have an instance of Spring Cloud Data Flow sucessfully running on Cloud Foundry.
-Follow the [installation guide] for Cloud Foundry (%currentPath%/../installation/cloudfoundry/cf-cli) for reference.
+Follow the Cloud Foundry [installation guide](%currentPath%/installation/cloudfoundry/cf-cli) for reference.

 Once you have followed the steps of this chapter above and registered the apps as well as deployed the stream, you will see the sucessfully deployed applications in your in your Org/Space in Cloud Foundry: